metagenlab/TPutils/README.md

 * Quick summary

-This repository contains script for generic function such as for file format changes as well as functions used in scripts from various repositories.
+This repository contains script for generic function such as for file format changes as well as functions used in scripts from various folders.

 * Version
 V1.0